chef/chef-web-docs/chef_master/source/resource_user.rst

 ``salt``
    **Ruby Type:** String

-   Mac OS X platform only, 10.7 or higher.
-The salt value for a password shadow hash.
-Mac OS X version 10.7 uses SALTED-SHA512 and version 10.8 (and higher) uses SALTED-SHA512-PBKDF2 to calculate password shadow hashes.
+   macOS platform only, 10.7 or higher.
+The salt value for a password shadow hash. macOS version 10.7 uses SALTED-SHA512 and version 10.8 (and higher) uses SALTED-SHA512-PBKDF2 to calculate password shadow hashes.

    New in Chef Client 12.0.